mobizt/Firebase-ESP8266/src/README.md

 Call [FirebaseData object].jsonData will return the JSON string value of payload returned from server.

+Call [FirebaseData object].jsonObject will return the FirebaseJson object of payload returned from server.

 If ETag at the defined database path is not match the provided ETag parameter, the operation will failed with HTTP code 412, Precondition Failed (ETag is not match).

 If operation failed due to ETag is not match, call [FirebaseData object].ETag() to get the current ETag value.
-Also call [FirebaseData object].jsonData to get the current JSON string value.
+Also call [FirebaseData object].jsonData to get the current JSON string value [FirebaseData object].jsonObject to get the FirebaseJson object.

 ```C++